Remicroprocesseur/Projet_Info_Graphique/README.md

 # Code OpenGL using C++

-This is the code of our project.
+Please find the code of our project on the branch named "final".

 # Installation